Section Title

 Building the grid

-Begin by creating a square 24x24 grid.
-Content panels, informed by the square and rectangular shapes present in the Bug, can be laid out within this grid to create image and text containers.
+Begin by creating a square grid, known as the Bug Matrix.
+Content panels, informed by the square and rectangular shapes present in the Bug, can be used within this grid to create image and type containers.